 Galesburg Promise

 Galesburg Promise is built on the belief that education is the key to regional vitality and economic development.
-The City of Galesburg established and funds this grant.
-The purpose of the grant is to provide an incentive for students to graduate from high school and provide an opportunity for post-secondary education to increase the pool of college graduates who can be gainfully employed in Galesburg and the surrounding area.
+The City of Galesburg established and funds this grant to provide funding incentive for students graduating from the Galesburg school districts.
+It provides an opportunity for post-secondary education to increase the pool of college graduates who can be gainfully employed in Galesburg and the surrounding area.

-Galesburg Promise will pay up to 16 credits of tuition (excludes fees) per semester, according to an arranged percentage based on the number of years of attendance in Galesburg District 205, Galesburg Christian School, and Home School in the city of Galesburg.
-To allow the funds to help as many students as possible this is a last-dollar grant.
-Therefore, the student must apply for federal and state financial aid as well as other scholarships by the established deadlines in order to be considered for Galesburg Promise funding.
+Galesburg Promise will pay up to 16 credits of tuition (excludes fees) per semester, according to an arranged percentage based on the number of years of attendance in Galesburg District 205, Galesburg Christian School and home-schooled students in the city of Galesburg.
+To allow the funds to help as many students as possible this is a last-dollar grant, meaning the student must apply for federal and state financial aid as well as other scholarships by the established deadlines to be considered for Galesburg Promise funding.
 All scholarships and grants are applied first toward tuition and then the Galesburg Promise will pick up the remainder of tuition after all other financial aid.

 NEW CHANGES TO PROMISE SCHOLARSHIP: BEGINNING 2023-2024

-- Returning students must still fulfill the 2 additional scholarship applications (the General Sandburg Scholarship Application fulfills this requirement) and must also complete the FAFSA.
+• Returning students must still fulfill the two additional scholarship applications (the General Sandburg Scholarship Application fulfills this requirement) and must also complete the FAFSA.

 Eligibility

-- Graduate from Galesburg District 205, Galesburg Christian School, Home School in the city of Galesburg.
+• Graduate from Galesburg District 205, Galesburg Christian School or have been home schooled in the city of Galesburg.

-**Funds are awarded on a first-come, first-serve basis upon completion of the steps below.
+**Funds are awarded on a first-come, first-served basis upon completion of the steps below.
 Apply early as eligible students could exceed the money available.
-Sandburg recommends students file the FAFSA by December 1 for potential MAP Grant funding.
+Sandburg recommends filing your FAFSA by December 1 for potential MAP Grant funding.

 STEPS TO APPLY